Regrant-Dev/AI_Trainer/readme.md

 * Modify batches based on how vram you have
 * Realistically you only need 1000 epochs for fine tunes and 2000 epochs for training from scratch
+* Note: The epoch value is the total amount of epochs.
+If your existing checkpoint is 2300, and you set max_epochs to 2400, it will only train 100 epochs.

 python3.10 -m piper_train \
     --dataset-dir ~/piper/my-training \